keuriseu/keuriseu.github.io/_posts/2018-04-09-whats-in-a-name.md

 ## Flavor of the week

 Finished Love this week.
 I kept waiting for Mickey to tell Gus about Dustin.
 It never happened, which sucks.
 That skeleton in the closet will find its way out in the future somehow.
-It was a fun series.
+I mean, it's great that two people with huge issues found love with each other but keeping the cheating thing from your partner just isn't cool.
+It was a fun series with lots of low key hilarious moments.
+Like the one when Gus was asking Arya a favor.
+Great stuff.

+> I will do this one thing for you.
+Ever.
+This will be the one time that I do something for you.
+Do you want this to be the one time that I do something for you?
+Your one favor.
+There's a lot of other things I could do for you.
+Right.
+In the world.
+And you're choosing this.
+Are you sure about that? - It's scary when you say - Yeah, I hope it's scary.
+I hope you're very scared because there's a lot of other things I could do for you and this is what you're choosing.
+Okay.

 ## Snaps